ahlisbon/diacriticsAndNengo/README.md

 ## Converting Western Years ⇄ Nengō

 ### Western Years to Nengō
 Type any 4 digit year from 1868 onward and then press ctrl+shift+y.
 The macro will highlight the text and paste the nengō over it.

-The macro will not run when:
+For example 1936 will be pasted over as: "Shōwa 11"

+Things to know:
-- A year before 1868 is typed.
+- Trying to convert a year before 1868 will produce an error.
+- The macro will NOT convert Western years that fall on a year when the imperial era changes.
+  - e.g.: 1868, 1912, 1926, 1989, 2019.
+  - This is because the the last and first year of two imperial eras can happen in the same Western year.
+  - An alert message will appear explaining the exact dates one era ends and the other begins.

 ### Nengō to Western Years